oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

    as :data:`~oracledb.POOL_GETMODE_NOWAIT` and :data:`~oracledb.PURITY_SELF`
    are now preferred.
 The old namespaces still work.

-7. The method signature of the :ref:`output type handler <outputtypehandlers>` which can be specified on a
-   :attr:`connection <Connection.outputtypehandler>` or on a
-   :attr:`cursor <Cursor.outputtypehandler>` is ``handler(cursor, metadata)``.
-   The old signature ``handler(cursor, name, default_type, length, precision, scale)`` was deprecated in python-oracledb 1.4 but will still work and will be removed in a future version.

-8. VARCHAR2 and LOB columns that have the ``IS JSON`` constraint enabled are fetched by default as Python objects in python-oracledb.
-In cx_Oracle, VARCHAR2 and LOB columns that contain JSON data are fetched by default as strings and LOB objects respectively.
+7. VARCHAR2 and LOB columns that have the ``IS JSON`` constraint enabled are fetched by default as Python objects in python-oracledb.
+In cx_Oracle, VARCHAR2 and LOB columns that contain JSON data were fetched by default as strings and LOB objects respectively.
 See :ref:`fetchisjson`.

+8. Review :ref:`compatibility`.

+   If your code base uses an older cx_Oracle version, review the previous :ref:`release notes <releasenotes>` for additional changes to modernize the code.

+9. Modernize code as needed or desired.

+   For example, replace all usages of the deprecated Advanced Queuing API with the new API originally introduced in cx_Oracle 7.2, see :ref:`aqusermanual`.

+   The method signature of the :ref:`output type handler <outputtypehandlers>` which can be specified on a :attr:`connection
+   <Connection.outputtypehandler>` or on a :attr:`cursor
+   <Cursor.outputtypehandler>` is ``handler(cursor, metadata)``.
+The old
+   signature ``handler(cursor, name, default_type, length, precision, scale)`` was deprecated in python-oracledb 1.4 but will still work and will be removed in a future version.

+   See :ref:`deprecations` for the list of all deprecations in python-oracledb.

-9. Review the following sections to see if your application requirements are satisfied by the python-oracledb Thin mode:
+10. Review the following sections to see if your application requirements are satisfied by python-oracledb Thin mode:

    - :ref:`featuresummary`
    - :ref:`driverdiff`

+   If so, then follow :ref:`upgradethin`.

-   If your application requirements are not supported by the Thin mode, then use the python-oracledb Thick mode.
+   If your application requirements are not supported by python-oracledb Thin mode, then use Thick mode, see :ref:`upgradethick`.

-10. Review :ref:`compatibility`.

-   If your code base uses an older cx_Oracle version, review the previous :ref:`release notes <releasenotes>` for additional changes to modernize the code.

-11. Modernize code as needed or desired.
-See :ref:`deprecations` for the list of deprecations in python-oracledb.
+.. _upgradethin:

 Additional Upgrade Steps to use python-oracledb Thin Mode
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++